drogus/smurf/README.markdown

+# About this fork

+In this fork of smurf I've changed JSMin and CSS Compressor to YUI compressor.
+Everything else should work as in original smurf.

 # Smurf

 Smurf is a Rails plugin that does Javascript and CSS minification the way you would expect.
 See, with Rails `2.x` we got this cool new `:cache` option on `javascript_include_tag` and `stylesheet_link_tag`, but no option for minifying the cached file(s).

 Smurf ends that.
-Smurf - if installed and when caching is enabled for the environment - will nab the concatenated file content from Rails just before it saves it and minifies the content using either JSmin or a custom CSS compressor.
+Smurf - if installed and when caching is enabled for the environment - will nab the concatenated file content from Rails just before it saves it and minifies the content using YUI compressor

 Some cool things about Smurf, which also allude to the reasons I wrote it: